Skip to main content

 -- Examples with different units

-from: project_logs('my-project-id')
+FROM project_logs('my-project-id')

-created > now() - interval 1 month -- Last month
+AND created > now() - interval 1 month -- Last month

 -- Sort by single field